Version 3; last updated 17 November 2021.

 1.2.
 The final sentence of clause 7 (Confidentiality) of these Product Terms and any analogous terms in the User Terms (as updated from time to time in the Software), is deleted and replaced with “The obligations under this clause will survive termination of this Licence for a period of ten (10) years.”

 1.3.
-Seequent may charge fine and interest on overdue amounts.
-If Customer fails to pay any Fees on time, Seequent reserves the right, in addition to taking any other action at law or equity, to charge a fine of 2% plus interest on past due amounts at 1.0% per month or the highest interest rate allowed by law, whichever is highest, and to charge all expenses of recovery.
+Bentley may charge fine and interest on overdue amounts.
+If Customer fails to pay any Fees on time, Bentley reserves the right, in addition to taking any other action at law or equity, to charge a fine of 2% plus interest on past due amounts at 1.0% per month or the highest interest rate allowed by law, whichever is highest, and to charge all expenses of recovery.
 Interest will be calculated from the due date to the date of payment (both inclusive).

 1.5.
 Any dispute arising out of or in connection with the Contract as to the existence, construction, validity, interpretation or meaning, performance, non-performance, enforcement, operation, breach, continuance, or termination of the Contract will be governed by Brazilian law, submitted to the jurisdiction of Belo Horizonte, Minas Gerais, and will be conducted in Portuguese.